kdzwinel/betwixt/README.md

 Download the [latest release](https://github.com/kdzwinel/betwixt/releases/latest) for your operating system, [build your own bundle](docs/building.md) or [run Betwixt from the source code](docs/building.md).

+### Installing on macOS

+You can also install the latest release using [Homebrew Cask](https://caskroom.github.io/).

+Before installing make sure you have the latest brews:

+`brew update`

+Then, install Betwixt with:

+`brew cask install betwixt`

 ## Setting up

 In order to capture traffic, you'll have to direct it to the proxy created by Betwixt in the background (`http://localhost:8008`).